 Ancient Lagos is arguably the most appealing large town towards the western cape.
 Once the residence of Prince Henry the Navigator, it has a lovely 18th-century church, the Igreja de Santo António, as well as many fine old streets and the pretty arcaded square of Praça da Liberdade near the harbour.

 The charm of the Portuguese themselves is a major contribution to the Algarve boom.
 They are among the kindest and gentlest of people.
-Many in this part of the country have Arab origins, for it was held longest by the Moors.
+Many in this part of the country have Arab origins, for this was the region held longest by the Moors.

-Today Faro (indicated on the map below), the provincial capital, serves as a gateway to the south for millions of holidaymakers, mainly Europeans, who flock to the Algarve for a few days of rest and relaxation in the sun.
+Today Faro (indicated on the Google map below), the provincial capital, serves as a gateway to the south for millions of holidaymakers (mainly Europeans) who flock to the Algarve for a few days of rest and relaxation in the year-round sunshine.

 A sardine feast in Portimão is sure to have you rubbing shoulders with local residents and people of other nationalities as you sit elbow-to-elbow at long tables while men with rugged, weather-beaten faces grill shoals of the silvery fish over a flaming brazier.

 Inland, the enchanting spa town of Monchique high up in the hills offers some refreshing respite in hot weather.
-Situated at an altitude of 350 metres, it has been a spa resort since Roman times due to the healing qualities of its mineral waters, which are known to aid the treatment of respiratory, muscular, bone and digestive problems.
+Situated at an altitude of 350 metres, it has been one of Portugal’s best spa resorts since Roman times due to the healing qualities of its mineral waters, which are known to aid the treatment of respiratory, muscular, bone and digestive problems.